JoinColony/purser/docs/_Interface_Common_Wallet_Interface.md

 Contains the wallet's public address in the form of `String`.

-_**Tip:** Across all wallet types and formats this is the only value that you can count on as always present on the object._
+_**Tip:** Across all wallet types and formats this is the only value that will certainly be present in the object._

 _**Note:** For the [Metamask Wallet](purser-metamask.md) this will always reflect the address selected from the UI, so you can always count on it to be accurate._